-You can buy many different types of superfood powder, but you must buy quality and organic if you want the above benefits.
-They can come in many forms such as wheat grass, barley grass, spirulina, moringa, chlorella and blue-green algaes to name the most popular, and they all have a unique nutritional profile .
-As with the protein powders, it is always best to buy a blend to be sure you get the best of everything.
-Read my top reviewed green superfoods for the best reviewed products available.
+You can buy many different types of superfood powder, but you must buy quality and organic if you would like the above benefits.
+They can come in many forms such as wheat grass, barley grass, spirulina, moringa, chlorella and blue-green algaes to name the most popular, and they all contain their own unique nutritional profile.
+As with the protein powders it is always best to buy a blend to be sure you get the best of everything.
+Read my top reviewed green superfoods for the best products available on the market right now.

 Your 3 Macronutrients

 Here is a full list of all 3 macronutrient food groups that you should be putting together to make a complete meal on a plant based diet, along with what is considered to be a portion size.
-To make things a little confusing, many plant foods contain 2 or even 3 macronutrients all in the same food, therefore I will put them into the groups that they predominantly fall into to make things easier (you will see that some of them are predominant in more than one group and therefore can be used either way).
+To make things a little confusing many plant foods contain 2 or even 3 macronutrients all in the same food, therefore I will put them into the groups that they predominantly fall into to make it easier to understand (you will see that some of them are predominant in more than one group, and therefore can be used either way).

-You can do easy and quick portioning for your dinner plate by using the size of your hand.
+You can do quick and easy portioning for your dinner plate by using the size of your hand.
 The bigger you are, the more food you will need, but the bigger your hands will naturally be so it usually works out well.
-Note that this is for your main meal dinner plate and other meals and snacks will be less.
+Note that this is for your main meal dinner plate, and other meals and snacks will be less.

 - Palm of hand = 1 portion of protein.